p4lang/gsoc/2025/projects/gigaflow/README.md

 The hardware integration layer provides a unified abstraction for different SmartNIC platforms.
 The implementation includes:

-**SDNet Driver Integration**: The enhanced GVS integrates with Xilinx's SDNet IP through custom drivers that handle rule installation, table updates, and statistics collection.
+**SDNet Driver Integration**: The gvs-offload integrates with Xilinx's SDNet IP through custom drivers that handle rule installation, table updates, and statistics collection.
 The SDNet files included in the project are auto-generated when the bitstream is created through the Vivado software compilation process.

 **Rule Translation Engine**: Converts high-level Gigaflow cache policies into hardware-compatible table entries and match-action rules that can be programmed into the P4 pipeline.

 ### Integration with Open vSwitch

-The enhanced GVS maintains full compatibility with OVS through the existing datapath interface while extending it with hardware acceleration flow offload APIs.
+The gvs-offload maintains full compatibility with OVS through the existing datapath interface while extending it with hardware acceleration flow offload APIs.
 The integration supports:

 ---